MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2026.08*:  🎉🎉 Our paper *A Tensor-Based Multilayer Graph Representation Learning* received the **Best Paper Award** at the 1st TensorKDD Workshop (Interplay of Classical Tensor Methods and Foundation Models) co-located with KDD 2026, Jeju, Korea.
 - *2026.07*:  🎉🎉 Our paper *UNIQUE: A Unified Retrieval and Ranking System for Large-Scale Feed Recommendation* has been accepted by Recsys 2026.
 - *2026.07*:  🎉🎉 Our two papers have been accepted by SDM 2026.
 - *2026.06*: 🎉🎉 I'm delighted that my current supervised RA at CityU, Beining Bao, has received a PhD offer from CityU.
 I'm also delighted that one of my previously supervised master students at CityU, Yunbo Zhang, has received a PhD offer from Beihang University.
 Congratulations!